ojullien/Shell/README.md

 - Applications
   - [app/](https://github.com/ojullien/Shell/blob/master/src/app) contains the main core files (functions, configurations, ...) for each apps.
-  - autosave.sh: Builds a timestamped compressed archive with system logs, web logs and databases data, and send it to a ftp server.
+  - autosave.sh: Builds a timestamped compressed archive with system logs, web logs and send it to a ftp server.
 Clean the system log after that.
+  - autosavedb.sh: Builds a timestamped compressed archive with databases data, and send it to a ftp server.
   - clean.sh: Cleans the /var/log folder.
   - createdomain.sh: Creates an apache user/group and a home directory in /var/www.
   - disableservices.sh: Disables unwanted services.